jupyter/jupyter.github.io/ai.md

 ## Frequently Asked Questions

+### What is the difference between `jupyter-ai` and `jupyterlite/ai`

+Both projects integrate AI features into JupyterLab and Notebook v7+ interfaces. `jupyterlite/ai` does not depend on a server component which makes it possible to use it with JupyterLite, the in-browser Jupyter distribution. `jupyter-ai` enables agentic workflows that can continue to run on the server even when the browser is closed or disconnected.
+Server dependency distinction aside, the set of features overlaps, with both packages implementing agentic workflows and tool calling.
+Notably, `jupyterlite/ai` also implements AI code completion, and `jupyter-ai` implements multi-agent workflow.

 ### Does Jupyter have an AI contribution policy?

 Not yet - Jupyter is primarily organized into semi-independent subprojects, each of which has their own practices and policies for contributing.